All businesses implement a corporate governance impact scoring assessment.

 Charoen Pokphand Group commits to enhancing risk management efficiency by adopting the Integrated Governance, Risk Management and Compliance (Integrated GRC) approach.
 Furthermore, the Group has also developed a corporate risk management system based on the international standards of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) to ensure the Group’s improvement and resilience in managing risks in response to the needs of the changing business environment.

-Establishing a Risk Management Culture
+Risk Management Culture

 To enable Charoen Pokphand Group’s stable and sustainable growth amidst business uncertainties, the Group places importance in reinforcing a risk management culture across the organization by establishing and implementing risk management policies and guidelines throughout the Group, reviewing risk management structure to define roles and responsibilities more clearly, communicating and offering trainings related to risks, and sharing knowledge in risk management.